Frost diagram: X,Y axes of the Frost diagram

+The term -ΔG°/F = nE°, i. e., the number, n, of electrons exchanged in the reduction reaction multiplied by the standard potential, E°, expressed in volt.

 Unit and scale

-The standard free-energy scale is measured in electron-volts, and the nE° = 0 value is usually the pure, neutral element.
+The standard free-energy scale is measured in electron-volts, and the nE° = 0 value is usually the neutral species of the pure element.
 The Frost diagram normally shows free-energy values above and below nE° = 0 and is scaled in integers.
 The y axis of the graph displays the free energy.
-Increasing stability (lower free energy) is lower on the graph, so the higher free energy and higher on the graph an element is, the more unstable and reactive it is.
+Increasing stability (lower free energy) is lower on the graph, so the higher free energy and higher on the graph a species of an element is, the more unstable and reactive it is.

-The oxidation state of the element is shown on the x axis of the Frost diagram.
+The oxidation state (sometimes also called oxidation number as on the x axis of two illustrating figures on this page) of the species is shown on the x axis of the Frost diagram.
 Oxidation states are unitless and are also scaled in positive and negative integers.
-Most often, the Frost diagram displays oxidation number in increasing order, but in some cases it is displayed in decreasing order.
-The neutral, pure element with a free energy of zero (nE° = 0) also has an oxidation state equal to zero.
+Most often, the Frost diagram displays oxidation state in increasing order, but in some cases it is displayed in decreasing order.
+The neutral species of the pure element with a free energy of zero (nE° = 0) also has an oxidation state equal to zero.
 However, the energy of some allotropes may not be zero.

 The slope of the line therefore represents the standard potential between two oxidation states.
-In other words, the steepness of the line shows the tendency for those two reactants to react and form the lowest-energy product.
-There is a possibility of having either a positive or negative slope.
+In other words, the steepness of the line shows the tendency for those two reactants to react and to form the lowest-energy product.
+There is a possibility of having either a positive or a negative slope.
 A positive slope between two species indicates a tendency for an oxidation reaction, while a negative slope between two species indicates a tendency for reduction.
-For example, if the manganese in [HMnO4]− has an oxidation state of +6 and nE° = 4, and in MnO2 the oxidation state is +4 and nE° = 0, then the slope Δy/Δx is 4/2 = 2, yielding the standard potential of +2.
+For example, if the manganese in [HMnO4]− has an oxidation state of +6 and nE° = 4, and in MnO2 the oxidation state is +4 and nE° = 0, then the slope Δy/Δx is 4/2 = 2, yielding a standard potential of +2.
 The stability of any terms can be similarly found by this graph.

-Gradient
+Species thermodynamical stability indicated by peaks and dips

-The gradient of the line between any two points on a Frost diagram gives the potential for the reaction.
-A species that lies in a peak, above the gradient of the two points on either side, denotes a species unstable with respect to disproportionation, and a point that falls below the gradient of the line joining its two adjacent points lies in a thermodynamic sink, and is intrinsically stable.
+The slope of the line between any two points on a Frost diagram gives the standard reduction potential, E°, for the corresponding half-reaction.

-Axes

-The axes of the Frost diagram show (horizontally) the oxidation state of the species in question and (vertically) the electron exchange number multiplied by the voltage (nE) or the Gibbs free energy per unit of the Faraday constant, ΔG/F.
+On the Frost diagram for nitrogen here below, the slope of the straight line between N2 (at the origin of the plot) and nitrite (HNO2 / NO2-) being slightly more pronounced than for nitrate, indicates that nitrite is a stronger oxidant than nitrate (NO3-).

+This is confirmed by the values of E° determined for their respective half-reactions of reduction towards gaseous N2: